 This paper relates to the large transition economics literature that focuses on understanding why post-communist countries experienced a surprising output pattern.
 In Roland (2000) two views emerge which are most consistent with microfoundations of firm behavior.
 Both views are based on supply-chain disruptions in the market economy.
 The model in Blanchard and Kremer (1997) implies that productivity is the main contributor to the fall in output.
 The model in Roland and Verdier (1999) implies that output falls largely because investment falls.
 Blanchard and Kremer (1997) and Roland and Verdier (1999) are primarily theoretical papers.
 Blanchard and Kremer (1997) and Konings and Walsh (1999) show indirect evidence for the channels based on supply-chain disruptions.
-My empirical results are not consistent with the implications of the theories based on supply chain disruptions, and point, instead, to the large role of declining labor in explaining the decrease in output.
+My empirical results are not consistent with the supply-chain disruption mechanism accounting for the largest change in GDP.
+They point, instead, to the large role of declining labor in accounting for the decrease in GDP.
 Similarly, the "partial reform" approach outlined in Murphy et al. (1992) does not explain the output fall in Hungary, as reforms were not partial, different from the environment in which Murphy et al. (1992) lives.
 De Loecker and Konings (2006) show that between 1994 and 2000 in the Slovenian manufacturing sector, the largest part of productivity growth is associated with within-firm TFP improvements as opposed to allocative gains across firms within an industry.
 In contrast, my results show that within-industry reallocation gains dominate every other channel in the recovery of the 1990s in Hungary.

-&lt;sup>4Jorgenson (1988) gives a detailed exposition of growth accounting.
+6Jorgenson (1988) gives a detailed exposition of growth accounting.